veltman/learninglunches/commandline/README.md

 turducken.txt will contain all of the lines in turkey.txt, followed by all of the lines in duck.txt, followed by all of the lines in chicken.txt.

-If you want to combine ALL of the files in a folder, you can use a wildcard:
+If you want to combine ALL of the files in a directory, you can use a wildcard:

 	cat * > allfilescombined.txt